El-Pea/calculator/README.md

 6. Make posNeg equals() when pressed

 Bugs</br>
-* Answers that equal 0 do not update display
+1. Answers that equal 0 do not update display
-* Hard for users to tell if it is working when the number they are operating by is also the answer.
+2. Hard for users to tell if it is working when the number they are operating by is also the answer.
 Add delay when screen updates?
-* ~~Figure out if calling equals in opKeyListener is the right move to implement Feature #5~~
+3. ~~Figure out if calling equals in opKeyListener is the right move to implement Feature #5~~
-* ~~Pressing two operators in a row displays NaN because opCount is 2 so equals is invoked~~
+4. ~~Pressing two operators in a row displays NaN because opCount is 2 so equals is invoked~~
-* Pressing equals with one number in an operation that expects two displays NaN
+5. ~~Pressing equals with one number in an operation that expects two displays NaN~~
-* Pressing an operator than equals NaN
+6. ~~Pressing an operator than equals NaN~~
-* ~~Pressing two operators will not use the last one~~
+7. ~~Pressing two operators will not use the last one~~

-Takeaways:</br>
+Considerations:</br>
 * I decided to give non operators (AC, DEL, =, ...) listeners by ID because they are not arithmetic operators, and stored.makeArg depends on the last operator key press
 * Should display be a number field instead of a div?
+* How will DEL, +/-, and '.' deal with current error handling scheme? opKeys and numKeys are disabled until AC is pressed, but these are still active